dakotafelder/open-cherry/README.md

-# open-cherry
+# Open Cherry
-Open source font for the keycap designer community
+An open source font based on Cherry legends.
+Made for the keycap designer community.